KabukiStarship/KabukiToolkit/README.md

 ## Searle's Chinese Room, Interprocess, and Telemetry (SCRIPT) Specification (Script)

 Script is a software-defined networking protocol and embedded-friendly family of languages that facilitates artificial intelligence and machine learning (AIML) using functional programming and natural language processing (NLP).
-Script is best described as a mix of JavaScript, Python, Lua, and LISP.
-JavaScript because it's asynchronous with a round-robin scheduler, Python because it has native dictionaries, Lua because of Script's RPC nature, and Script has a rather unique dialect of LISP called Interprocess LISP.
+Script is best described as a mix of JavaScript, Python, and LISP.
+JavaScript because it's asynchronous with a round-robin scheduler, Python because it has native dictionaries, and Script has a rather unique dialect of LISP called Interprocess LISP.

 The Chinese Room is a famous artificial intelligence philosophy thought experiment invented by the philosopher John Searle.
 The experiment highlights the difference between strong vs weak AI and how a normal everyday room in an office or network of rooms can form to create a turning equivalent machine that can fluently speak any language.
 Kabuki Script is the reference Script